zscott/MultiBitExchange/README.md

 There is an endless variety of types of exchanges that can be created using MultiBit Exchange.
 Here are a few ideas:
 * An exchange company such as Mt.Gox for trading various fiat currencies for BTC
 * An exchange centered around BTC with multiple securities for exchanging BTC for cell phone minutes, gift cards, gold, etc.
-* A precious medal exchange: gold, silver, platinum, etc.
+* A precious metal exchange: gold, silver, platinum, etc.
 * A traditional currency exchange
 * A test platform for experimenting with HFT algorithms, experimental order types, algorithmic trading, etc.
 * An Inter-exchange arbitrage platform